 • post-processing messages

-To read a transcription message, in V1, you usually test that the type field is "final" and/or the transcription field is not empty.
+To read a transcription message in V1, you verify that the type field is "final" and/or the transcription field is not empty.

-In V2, you should test that the type field is transcript and data.is_final is true.
+In V2, you should confirm that the type field is transcript and that data.is_final is true.

-Also, if you are not interested in new messages and want the simplicity of V1 API, you can configure what kind of messages you want when calling the POST /v2/live endpoint to initiate the session.
+If you’re not interested in new messages and simply want the ones from the V1 API, you can always configure what kind of messages you want when calling the POST /v2/live endpoint to initiate the session.

 With the following configuration, you will only receive final transcript messages: